I am the first to admit I’m a lucky man regarding a great many things in life.

 Judge me as you will.

-As such the weekend just gone saw this rugby wanderer go walkabout yet again, after the Covid hibernation of the year gone, to see some tackles made, whisky drank and perhaps a little blood spilt on hitherto untrodden fields.
-And so with great enthusiasm, a little trepidation and not much by way of skill or speed, I found myself pulling on the tight head jersey for the indomitable Gulargambone Galahs against the redoubtable Cobar Camels.
-I confess to have had some nerves strapping on the 21mm in such a mighty metropolis as Gilgandra (about 1hour north of Dubbo).
+As such, the weekend just gone saw this rugby wanderer go walkabout yet again, after the Covid hibernation of the year gone, to see some tackles made, whiskey drank and perhaps a little blood spilt on hitherto untrodden fields.
+And so it was with great enthusiasm, a little trepidation and not much by way of skill or speed, I found myself pulling on the tight head jersey for the indomitable Gulargambone Galahs against the redoubtable Cobar Camels.
+I confess to have had some nerves strapping on the 21mm in such a mighty metropolis as Gilgandra (about 1 hours drive north of Dubbo).
 But, with visions swimming of the great rugby struggles of yore – the Greeks defensive efforts tackling the Persians at the Battle of Thermopylae or Earl Cardigan taking up the crash ball at the Battle of Balaclava – I did duly gird my loins for the coming clash on the banks of the Castlereagh River at the Battle of McGrane Oval (behind the high school at the end of Milda Street).

 And my fears seemed perhaps well-founded when one of our fearless number near knocked himself and his opponent clean out contesting the opening kick-off.
 I did pause but momentarily and thought ‘Bloody hell old mate, whatchadoin here?’
 But into it we settled, and belted it out we did.
 The rugby was certainly raw-boned and willing.
-No quarter was asked and certainly none was given in the ruck or the tackle.
-What it lacked in ‘Super Rugby Subtlety’ it more than made up for in directness and heart.
-So yes it was played hard, bloody hard for that matter, but above all it was played with no malice.
+No quarter was asked and certainly none was given, in the ruck or the tackle.
+What it lacked in Super rugby tactics it more than made-up for in directness and heart.
+So yes it was played hard, bloody hard for that matter.
+But it was played fair with no cheap shots to be seen.
+And above all, it was played with no malice.

 I have to call out that the Gulargambone rugby hospitality was faultless.
 I am indebted to their generosity.
 It never ceases to amaze me the open-hearted welcome you get in little clubs, even for never-was-so-cannot-be-a-has-been warhorses like me.
-And likewise big ups to the Cobar Camels who travelled near 5 hours each way for a game of rugby, a BBQ and too many beers.
+And likewise ‘big ups’ to the Cobar Camels who travelled near 5 hours each way for a game of rugby, a BBQ and too many beers.

 That’s country rugby.
 And what a beautiful thing it is.